Authored By :

 already become firmly established as the supreme authority

-in regards to Jewish religious and civil matters, even
+in regard to Jewish religious and civil matters, even

 taking pre-eminence over the Lord's Living Word through His